zehrabuse/FinSight-AI-Portfolio-Decision-Support-System/README.md

 The separation between decision-making, portfolio simulation and natural-language explanation allows the system to expose the actual DQN decision while providing an interpretable explanation based on the corresponding market and portfolio context.

-The final trained model is provided in ONNX format and can be integrated into backend applications using ONNX Runtime.
+The final trained model is provided in ONNX format, together with the configuration, inference scripts, portfolio demonstration and optional LLM-based explainability workflow.